davegill/wrf-coop/README.md

 ```

 Here's the first image (wrf-coop).
-A coop is the thing surrounding the area that we actually care about.
+A coop is the structure surrounding the actual things that we care about.
 ```
 > docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE